Workers’ compensation that protects you and your employee

 Even in states where it’s not mandatory, we strongly recommend coverage.
 Without a policy, you could be responsible for your employee’s medical bills and lost wages out of pocket — which can quickly reach tens of thousands of dollars.

-Visit our State Requirements page to see the specific rules for your state, or contact us and we’ll walk you through it.
+Visit our State Requirements page to see the specific rules for your state, for additional support visit the Contact Us page.

 The application is simple and takes less than 5 minutes.
 You’ll need: